nllz/IRTF-HRPC/draft-political.md

        Thus technology both creates systems which close off other options and generate  novel, unpredictable and indeed previously unthinkable, option.
-The game of technology is never finished, and its ramifications are endless.
+The game of technology is never finished, and its ramifications are endless."

                                    - Michel Callon

+    "The Internet isn't value-neutral, and neither is the IETF."

+                                   -{{RFC3935}}

 The design of the Internet through protocols and standards is a technical issue with great political and economic impacts {{RFC0613}}.
 The early Internet community already realized that it needed to make decisions on political issues such as Intellectual Property, Internationalization {{BramanI}}, diversity, access {{RFC0101}} privacy and security {{RFC0049}}, and the military {{RFC0164}} {{RFC0316}}, governmental {{RFC0144}} {{RFC0286}} {{RFC0313}} {{RFC0542}} {{RFC0549}} and non-governmental {{RFC0196}} uses, which has been clearly pointed out by Braman {{BramanII}}.

-Recently there has been an increased discussion on the relation between Internet protocols and human rights {{RFC8280}} which spurred the discussion on the political nature of standards.
+Recently there has been an increased discussion on the relation between Internet protocols and human rights {{RFC8280}} which spurred the discussion on the the value neutrality and political nature of standards.
 The network infrastructure is on the one hand designed, described, developed, standardized and implemented by the Internet community, but the Internet community and Internet users are also shaped by the affordances of the technology.
 Companies, citizens, governments, standards developing bodies, public opinion and public interest groups all play a part in these discussions.
 In this document we aim to outline different views on the relation between standards and politics and seek to answer the question whether standards are political, and if so, how.

 Vocabulary Used
 ===============